madil002/tf-wordpress-deployment/README.md

 * You can visit the instance in a browser to finish the WordPress installation manually via its web interface.

 ![WordPress installation](images/wp_installation_2.png)

+## 🧩 Final Thoughts & Improvements
+This project provides a solid foundation for deploying a WordPress server using Terraform and demonstrates key concepts in infrastructure as code: provisioning, networking, key management, automation, and configuration bootstrapping.

+However, there are several ways this project can be improved for better **security**, **maintainability**, and **production-readiness:**
+* **Use Secure Secrets Management:** Avoid hardcoding sensitive data (like database passwords) in scripts.
+Instead, integrate with services like AWS Secrets Manager.
+* **Lock Down SSH Access:** Restrict SSH ingress to specific IPs or corporate ranges.
+* **Parameterise the AMI:** Use a data block to dynamically fetch the latest Ubuntu AMI, increasing flexibility and reducing the risk of outdated images.
+* **Improve Key Handling:** Store the SSH key securely and optionally generate it externally to avoid local file management.
+* **Enable HTTPS:** Add SSL/TLS support using Let's Encrypt or AWS ACM for secure access.